Saint Cloud

 Does My Health Insurance Cover Your Services?

-PTS is a mobile outpatient service.
-We are a Medicare Part B provider.
+Pathways Therapy Services is a Medicare Part B provider.
 If you are receiving Home Health through Medicare Part A, our service will not be covered at the same time.
 If you are receiving Hospice Care, medical insurance will not cover us at the same time for the same diagnosis.
 We also accept private insurance but will need to run your specific coverage to see if you qualify.

 What Supplies Might I Need For Lymphedema Therapy?

 Supplies needed for lymphedema therapy are usually not covered by medical insurance.
-We can refer to a local DME company to see if your coverage qualifies.
-Supplies include but are not limited to short-stretch compression bandages, stockinette, gauze, compression garments, wound care supplies, weights, and adaptive equipment for donning garments.
+Supplies include but are not limited to short-stretch compression bandages, stockinette, gauze, compression garments, wound care supplies, and adaptive equipment for donning garments.

 How Would I Know That Lymphedema Therapy Is For Me?

-If you have unexplained swelling, swelling after cancer treatment, unhealed wounds, swelling since childhood, swelling even after prolonged elevation, or use of water pills (diuretics); then a consultation would be beneficial.
+If you have unexplained swelling, swelling after cancer treatment, swelling after an injury, swelling after surgery, unhealed wounds, swelling since childhood, swelling even after prolonged elevation, or use of water pills (diuretics); then a consultation would be beneficial.

 How Would Vestibular Rehab Help Me?